Octavius-Dante/Tetra-Proxima/CAPM-DAY-10/Readme.md

 </br>
 </br>

-If we want to entend our standard ERP software, What are all the disadvantage of the approach we take
+If we want to extend our standard ERP software, What are all the disadvantage of the approach we take
 </br>

 1. The Extensions have potential to break your standard software